 Full instructions in the Secchi app

-Join our seafaring Ambassador Susie Goodall in Secchi Disk science
+Join our ambassador Susie Goodall in Secchi Disk science

 What people are saying about the Secchi Disk study

 The Secchi Disk study is funded 100% by donations to The Secchi Disk Foundation.
-Sponsor or make a donation and you will help to engage people of all ages in marine science to help understand the oceans' phytoplankton.
+Sponsor or make a donation and you will help us to engage people of all ages in science to help understand the oceans' most important life.

 ABOUT THE STUDY